Vyvy-vi/new-repo-template/CONTRIBUTING.md

 **If you are working on small changes directly on Github's UI**, you could also consider [using the `Fetch Upstream` button on Github's UI](https://twitter.com/i/status/1390382527588798477)

 ### Creating a new branch
-Before making code changes, it would be great and more manageable for you and the maintainers, if you create a new branch and make changes in that branch.
+Before making code changes, it would be best if you create a new branch and make changes in that branch.
 It's always a good idea to avoid committing changes directly to your `main` branch - this keeps it clean and avoids errors when updating (above).
 You could use this command to create and switch to a new branch -
 ```rb
 git checkout -b <branchname>